 It is always good to do some waterproofing.
-This will benefit the leather in a number of ways.
+This will benefit the leather in some ways.

-Nubuck originally meant new skin which means the skin is intended to look fresher.
+Nubuck originally meant new skin, which means the surface is intended to look fresher.
 Whenever they sand or buff full top-grain cattle leather, that results into nubuck.
-These are usually fade.
-As they are paler than full top grain, they usually come heavily dyed.
-These are also good ones, usually better than suede.
-These are cheaper than the previous ones but better and rare than suede.
+These are usually faded.
+As they are paler than full top grain, they typically come heavily dyed.
+These are also good ones, generally better than suede.
+These are cheaper than the previous ones, but better and rare than suede.

 How to Clean Nubuck Leather

 While doing the regular cleanup, always use the nubuck-grade material.
 You can get a cloth, brush or spray, but they should be made for nubuck cleaning.
 WikiHow has a great article on this.